 Grants to Community

 In 2020/2021 Council's Grants to Community will comprise of one (1) funding stream

 For more information, please click the Grants to Community tab on the left of this screen.

 Drought Communities Program - Extension

-Expression of Interest - Water Carting - NOW OPEN
+Expression of Interest - Supply & Delivery of Potable Water - NOW OPEN

 Southern Downs Regional Council has been allocated funding from the Australian Government under the Drought Communities Program - Extension.
-As such, Council may cover the cost of water carting to rural residents.
+As such, Council may cover the supply and delivery of potable water to rural residents.
 To be eligible, applicants must: